A website devoted to teaching/playing/composing for/ the King of Instruments

 CAUTION: ALWAYS PLAY IT SAFE.
 Instead of plugging everything into unprotected wall receptacles, ALWAYS connect the power cords for the console and any other electronic devices [external amplifiers, mixers, equalizers, reverb engines, voice modules, powered subs] to a power strip that has either a built-in circuit breaker (to protect against overloads in amps) OR a surge bar having a surge suppressor (to help protect against sudden spikes in voltage).
 Even when surge bars are used, very high voltage surges from nearby lightning strikes may succeed in blowing a fuse inside the console anyway, thus, while they do offer some protection, owners may prefer to switch off surge bars [and power strips] when the organ is not in use.
 Power strips and surge bars should always come with a long enough power cord to plug directly into a wall receptacle or receptacle expansion plate, NEVER into an extension cord or second power strip.
 To avoid possible fire or electrical shock NEVER daisy chain power strips or extension cords one to another in series [See blog, Conn Speaker Pipes, for more about wiring] as this changes the electrical resistance [impedance] of the circuit.
 Also, if the subwoofer or other device is built to receive a 2-socket power cord and none is available, a 3-socket power cord having a separate ground may be substituted IF AND ONLY IF the "square within a square" symbol appears next to the plug-in jack.
 This symbol indicates that the device is equipped with an internal Class 2 ground which shields against electrical shock.
 In the absence of this symbol, USE ONLY a 2-socket cord, as its negative pole is made to double as a ground; failure to do this can result in deadly electrical shock or fire.

-1. The MAIN/MONITOR SPEAKER SYSTEM -- receives low line output from all 6 divisions of the instrument through 1/4 inch jacks in the back of the console.
+1. The MAIN/MONITOR SPEAKER SYSTEM -- is pipeless and receives low line output from all 6 divisions of the instrument through 1/4 inch jacks in the back of the console.
 These connect with a Peavey XR8300 power mixer supplied with dual 300W continuous power amps, minimum impedance 4 ohms, controlling MAIN and MONITOR channels, respectively, each of which is supplied with its own separate built-in 7 band graphic equalizer (EQ).
 These settings are identical for both MAIN and MONITOR channels and include a flat signal @ 80Hz and negative boost of -12dB @ 250Hz, 500Hz, 1kHz, 2kHz, 4kHz, & 10kHz.
 The Peavey mixer combines these 6 channels into a single mono output signal and then routs it to a TC Electronics M300 dual engine processor which, using its hardware reverb engine, enriches the signal with Large Cathedral reverb adjusted to provide about 4 seconds of decay time upon release of the full organ.
 From there the enriched signal connects with a DOD model SR231Qx 31-band dual graphic EQ which boosts both channels with a gain of +12dB.
 Bandwidth settings here are set for +12dB boosts @ 20Hz & 25Hz, +6dB @ 31.5Hz, flat @ 40Hz, negative boosts of -6dB @ 50Hz & 20kHz, and all other bandwidths negatively boosted @ -12dB.
 This equalized, enriched signal is then returned to the Peavey through both DOD output jacks where a touch of built-in Peavey reverb is added, both channels are boosted by +10dB, and the signal is routed to the mixer's output jacks.
 The Peavey's rear MAIN output jack connects via a splitter cable with a) an Acoustic Audio BR-10 passive 3-way monitor cabinet supplied with its own crossover network, 10" woofer, 4" midrange cone, 10" x 4" horn tweeter, listed frequency response 29Hz-20kHz, and b) with a specially repurposed Audiopipe TXX-BCD3-12 DVC 12" passive, high power subwoofer in an unported box.
 This is an extreme excursion dual 4 ohm car audio sub rewired in series @ 8 ohms, rated at 900W continuous power, and has a frequency response of 20Hz [32-foot D] up thru 900Hz.

 The Peavey's front MONITOR output jack connects via another splitter cable with a ported BIC America PL-200 powered sub equipped with a 250W amp @ 8 ohms and 12" long throw woofer, listed frequency response down to 21Hz [32-foot E], crossover set at minimum [30Hz], and with an unported Polk Audio PSW505 powered sub supplied with a 300W continuous power amp @ 8 ohms, 12" long throw woofer, frequency response down to 23Hz [32-foot F], and crossover set a minimum [60Hz].
-This speaker system pushes 300W (Peavey main/Audiopine) + 850W (Peavey monitor/BIC/Polk) = 1150W.
+This speaker system is pipeless and pushes 300W (Peavey main/Audiopine) + 850W (Peavey monitor/BIC/Polk) = 1150W.

-2. The PEDAL SPEAKER SYSTEM -- receives signal from a single Pedal division output jack at the back of the console.
-This first connects with an Alesis Nanoverb 18 bit digital effects processor which enriches the signal with Hall 1 reverb.
-Since grave sounds travel further in a large space and die away more slowly than acute ones this unit is adjusted to provide about 6 seconds of decay time upon release of the full organ.
-The enriched signal is then routed to a DOD model SR831Qx 31-band dual graphic EQ where its single mono channel is given a +12dB gain [all bandwidth settings identical with the above].
-The output jack from the DOD connects with an unported Velodyne F-1800RII 18" powered subwoofer supplied with a 600W continuous power amp, 2.5 ohm nominal impedance, frequency response down to 16Hz [32-foot C], and crossover set at minimum [40Hz].
-The Velodyne's R/L wire outputs send the Pedal signal stripped of subsonic bass to a BSR passive cabinet retrofitted with a standard Memphis 15" speaker cone wired @ 8 ohms operating with a crossover that captures all remaining bass frequencies from 120Hz on down.
-The remaining signal which leaves this cabinet is sent to a pair of BSR Colossus passive 4-way stereo cabinets each retrofitted with a trio of new speaker cones [Memphis 15", Pyle 8", Pyle 5"].
-These cabinets both retain their original crossover networks and pair of 2" ceramic tweeters.
-Their own crossover network divides the signal stream into 4 bandwidths and sends them to corresponding components [120Hz-800Hz to 15", 800Hz-1.2kHz to 8", 1.2kHz-3.4kHz to 5", 3.4kHz+ to 2"].
-The Velodyne's spare line output jacks also connect with an unported Sony SA-WM200 powered sub supplied with a 100W amp, 8" long throw woofer, and listed frequency response 0f 28Hz-200Hz which, in turn, routs the Pedal signal stripped of bass to 2 sets of passive Conn speaker pipes [models 145-3 and 146-3, both silver finish].
-This speaker system pushes 600W (Velodyne) + 100W (Sony) = 700W.
+2. The ARCHIVE SPEAKER SYSTEM -- is specially and separately set up to employ 2 sets of Conn speaker pipes and the MIDI output jack from the back of the console to connect with an Ahlborn-Galanti Archive Classic module.
+The Archive series of expander modules, of which there were 4 available stop lists [See blog, Expander Modules Part I], are meant to be an augmentation of a MIDI-equipped organ.
+Each model was intended to work primarily with Ahlborn-Galanti organs, other digital organs, or MIDI-equipped pipe organs, and provided a number of helpful features including an additional 20 voices [10 Division A stops, 6 Division B stops, 4 Pedal stops] and over 20 equivalent ranks.
+These units, when used with good amplification, audio equipment, reverb, and equalization, provide the organist with an expansive tonal palette for coloration of sounds and an expanded dynamic palette for nuancing the music all with quite excellent results.
+The Classic model Archive supplies a very listenable 8-foot plenum, big chorus reed battery, a couple of nice solo reeds, a variety of flutes, a beautiful Gemshorn Celeste, and a pair of powerful big-daddy 32's in the Pedal.
+The Archive's MIDI THRU jack passes the console's MIDI information on to the Allen A module of the MAIN/MONITOR speaker system [See above].
+The L mono out jack of the Archive connects first with an Alesis Nanoverb 18-bit digital effects processor which enriches the signal with Hall 1 reverb adjusted to provide about 6 seconds of decay with the full organ.
+This reverb-enriched signal is then routed to a DOD model SR831Qx 31-band dual graphic EQ where it's given a +12dB gain [all bandwidth settings identical with the above].
+The output jack from the DOD then sends this balanced, equalized, reverb-enriched signal to the XLR balanced input jack of a big, unported Velodyne F-1800RII 18" powered subwoofer supplied with a 600W continuous power amp, 2.5 ohm nominal impedance, frequency response down to 16Hz [32-foot C], and crossover set at minimum [40Hz].
+The Velodyne's R/L wire outputs send the remaining signal stream stripped of subsonic bass to a BSR passive cabinet made to receive R/L bare wire inputs.
+This cabinet is retrofitted with a standard Memphis 15" speaker cone wired @ 8 ohms operating with a crossover that captures all remaining bass frequencies from 120Hz on down.
+The remaining signal which leaves this cabinet is then routed to a pair of BSR Colossus passive 4-way stereo cabinets each retrofitted with a trio of new speaker cones [Memphis 15", Pyle 8", Pyle 5"].
+These cabinets retain their original BSR crossover networks and pair of 2" ceramic tweeters.
+Their own crossover networks further divide the signal stream into 4 bandwidths and routs them to appropriate speakers [120Hz-800Hz to 15", 800Hz-1.2kHz to 8", 1.2kHz-3.4kHz to 5", 3.4kHz+ to 2"].
+The Velodyne's line level RCA out jacks also connect with an unported Sony SA-WM200 powered sub supplied with a 100W amp, 8" long throw woofer, and listed frequency response 0f 28Hz-200Hz.
+This sub completely filters the Velodyne's output of all remaining bass and low midrange bandwidths before routing the signal to a pair of passive Conn speaker pipes [models 145-3 and 146-3, both silver finish], providing proper shielding for these treble pipe units.
+This speaker system utilizes 2 sets of pipes and pushes 600W (Velodyne) + 100W (Sony) = 700W.

-3The AUXILIARY SPEAKER SYSTEM -- employs a Rockville RPM80BT 8-channel power mixer equipped with dual 250W continuous power amps which receives signal from the entire organ through 6 individual low line jacks at the console.
-The Rockville's built-in 5-band EQ is set flat @ 60Hz with negative boosts of -12dB @ 250Hz, 800Hz, 2kHz, & 8kHz.
-The Rockville's high line 8 ohm output signal is routed from there through 3 output channels: 1) firstly to a ported Sony SA-3000 powered sub supplied with a 100W continuous power amp and 12" long throw woofer.
-The Sony sub's listed frequency response is down to 20Hz [32-foot D#], and with its crossover set a maximum [200Hz] all notes from about 8-foot tenor G# and below speak through it.
+1) firstly to a ported Sony SA-3000 powered sub supplied with a 100W continuous power amp and 12" long throw woofer.
+This Sony sub's listed frequency response is down to 20Hz [32-foot D#], and with its crossover set a maximum [200Hz] all notes from about 8-foot tenor G# and below speak through it.
 This unit is side-firing, situated to the right of the console, and disperses sound in that direction.
 Its wire output terminals send signal stripped of bass to 2 more sets of passive Conn speaker pipes [Models 145-1, 146-2, both gold finish].
 Each set of these speaker pipes is rated for an 8 ohm load, equipped with 2 pair of Cletron 6" X 9" oval speakers wired in series parallel, and designed to operate only at treble and high midrange frequencies with a practical downward limit of 200Hz corresponding to the 8-foot tenor G# note [208Hz].

-2) A second 8 ohm line out from the Rockville connects with a ported Klipsch KSW200 powered sub equipped with a floor-firing 12" bass reflex woofer, 200W continuous power amp, and a listed frequency response down to 31Hz [16-foot C].
-With its crossover set at minimum [40Hz] its speaker out jacks rout the remaining signal stream to a ported Sony SA-W3000 powered sub supplied with a 100W continuous power amp and 8" long throw woofer.
-The Sony's listed frequency response is down to 20Hz [32-foot E], and its cutoff is set at maximum [200Hz].
-Its wire output terminals rout the remaining signal stripped of bass to yet another 2 sets of Conn speaker pipe cabinets [Models 145-2 and 146-2, both silver finish] each equipped with the same passive Cletron 6" x 9" oval speakers wired the same way.
-Line level output jacks from the Klipsch also connect with a ported JBL Sub150 powered sub equipped with a 150W continous power amp, 10" bass reflex woofer, and listed frequency response down to 35Hz [16-foot C#].
-3) The third 8 ohm line out from the Rockville connects with a ported BIC America Formula F-12 powered subwoofer equipped with a 150W continuous power amp, 12" long throw woofer, frequency response down to 25Hz [32-foot G], and crossover set at 40Hz.
-Mono signal from the entire organ is also sent via console out jacks to a DOD model 231 series II 31-band graphic EQ which boosts the signal with a gain of +12dB [all bandwidths settings identical with the above].
-The equalized, boosted signal is then routed to a Radio Shack MPA-250B stereo amp rated at 250W continuous power.
-The Radio Shack's wire outputs then connect with a) an unported Definitive Technology ProSub1000 powered subwoofer supplied with a 250W amp, 10" long throw subwoofer pressure coupled to a 10" low pass radiator, listed frequency response down to 18Hz [32-foot D], crossover set at 50Hz, and b) another Audio BR-10 passive 3-way monitor cabinet supplied with its own crossover network, 10" woofer, 4" midrange cone, 10" x 4" horn tweeter, and listed frequency response of 29Hz-20kHz.
-A separate Choice Select ST2060 amp rated at 60W continuous power which receives inputs from all [5] manuals.
+A third Choice Select ST2060 amp rated at 60W continuous power receives inputs strictly from the [5] manual divisions.
 This amp is specially employed to run one more set of speaker pipes.
 With its treble/bass controls set flat the manual signal from this amp is routed to a pre-owned specially custom-built PVC pipe speaker box [created in Lodi, California by the McCurdy Corporation] made of 12 general purpose 3-1/2" diameter PVC [polyvinyl chloride] cylindrical pipes of equal diameter [3-1/2"] bundled together and positioned vertically on end over a wire baffle situated above a round opening in the top of a square, hollow wooden box, inside of which is mounted a single upward-firing Radio Shack passive 12" woofer wired to play all frequencies arriving from the amp.
 This unit is positioned behind the console and disperses sound in that direction.
 These pipes cut to various lengths are engineered to sympathetically resonate with fundamental low midrange and upper bass frequencies generated by the 12 chromatic semitones from 200Hz [4-foot A] down one octave to 100Hz [8-foot A].
 It's practical upward range actually extends one semitone above 8-foot tenor A to about 226Hz, overlapping slightly the lower limit of the Conn model 146 speaker pipes and extending their effects an octave lower without noticeable break.
 An output jack from the Choice Select also connects with a ported Sony SA-WMSP1 powered sub supplied with a 50W amp, 8" woofer, and listed frequency response down to 28Hz [32-foot A].
-This speaker system pushes 500W (Rockville) + 100W (Sony) + 450W (Klipsch/Sony/JBL) + 150W (BIC) + 500W (Radio Shack/DefTech) + 110W (Choice Select/Sony) = 1810W.

 Most manufacturers of sampled organs, for marketing purposes, say they record (or sample) every note of every stop (not necessarily every rank).
 They may even say that their original samples are 30 seconds long or even 60 seconds long.
 They may even boast about what bit-rate, sampling rate, etc., they use.
 In actual fact it is very hard to get all notes of a rank in a pipe organ to sample perfectly.
 Most ranks have notes which are "off" either in volume or tone.
 What they actually put into their instruments therefore is going to be something that is vastly reduced, so, just a basic sampling system comes close but doesn't really make a "digi" organ sound quite the same as real pipes.
 The behavior of a wind instrument also needs to be reproduced.
 Therefore things like wind noise ("chiff") as pipes get on speech have been put into digi-organs like this one but still they end up sounding a little too focused and straight.
 The biggest problem manufacturers face is, what can be done at what price.
 Companies experience periodic lulls in sales, there has always been serious price competition, and, in order to stay price-competitive, most sampled organs are seriously compromised.
 The marketplace for digi organs is such that, most purchasers want more stops, more manuals, etc., rather than the very highest quality musical result.
 This has everything to do with the way manufacturers must design their line of products.